With Google looking at over 200 factors when ranking a website, how do you know which ones to focus on?

 The use of synonyms in creating an SEO plan for your blog or website is pretty common.
 Finding those synonyms, however, is not always easy or is done properly.

 To search for synonyms on Google, simply put the tilde symbol (~) before your search term.
-Here’s what it looks like if I search for synonyms using “~small budget marketing.”
+Here’s what it looks like if we search for synonyms using “~small budget marketing.”

-This is actually how I looked up the terms I used in the internal links section to find synonyms for my web page.
+This is actually how we looked up the terms we used in the internal links section to find synonyms for my web page.

 If you want to look up synonyms without the phrase in the results, do this: “~ + phrase – phrase.”